God is a God of Order

 The Bible uses the terms elders, pastors, and overseers synonymously.
 The eldership of a church is charged with caring for the spiritual needs of the church body.
 Elders, therefore, are the primary teachers in the church and are charged with guarding the doctrine of the church.
 They are to be men that are devoted to prayer, to the ministry of God's Word, and to providing servant-leadership and shepherding-oversight to the congregation.
 The Bible calls for a plurality of elders and the Biblical qualifications for elders are laid out in 1 Timothy 3:1-7 and Titus 1:5-9.

 Tim has been married to his wife Dona since 1993.
 They have two grown daughters, Tristen and Rebecca.
 He greatly enjoys preaching the Word on the Lord’s Day, open-air evangelism, and tickling the occasional ivory as he leads God’s people in worship.

 Paul and his wife Angela have four sons - Mark, Matthew, Caleb, and Noah - and four daughters - Ayva, Eliana, Layla, and Scarlet.
 He is committed to the teaching of God's Word and encouraging others to live out marriage and family life in a way that brings glory to the Lord.

-Jason and his wife Hannah married in 2008 and have two children, Parker and Naomi.
+Jason and his wife Hannah married in 2008 and have three children, Parker, Naomi, and Benjamin.
 Jason has a passion for the local church, Biblical discipleship, and pointing people to the grace of God made known in Christ through His Word.